SP7-Ritmare/starterkit/docs/tutorials/admin/index.rst

 Welcome to the GET-IT Administrators Workshop!

+:ref:`quick`
+     Learn how to install GET-IT by virtual machine.
+:ref:`scratch`
+     Learn how to install GET-IT from scratch step by step.
+:ref:`server`
+     Minimum server requirements.

 .. toctree::
-   :maxdepth: 5
    :hidden:

-   install/index

-:ref:`install_quick`
-  Learn how to install GET-IT by virtual machine.
-:ref:`install_scratch`
-  Learn how to install GET-IT from scratch step by step.
-:ref:`caratteristiche_server`
+   quick
+   scratch
-   minimum server requirements.
+   server